Heklast/Veff2-Hopverkefni2/frontend/README.md

 ### Global Tooling and Quality Improvements

-- Set up ESLint (and optionally Prettier) to enforce coding standards, and ensure npm run lint produces no errors.
+- Set up ESLint (and optionally Prettier) to enforce coding standards, and ensure npm run lint produces no errors. (ætti að virka)

-- Add tests if required, or at least ensure manual testing for all functionalities.
+- Add tests if required, or at least ensure manual testing for all functionalities. (tests í rót)

-### Documentation and Deployment

-- Update the README.md with detailed setup instructions, admin credentials, and team member information.

-- Deploy the project to your chosen hosting service and update the README with the live URL.

-### Version Control and Collaboration

-- Make sure to use Git effectively with frequent commits.

-- Create at least five pull requests with team reviews to demonstrate proper collaboration.